NG-ZORRO/ng-zorro-antd/components/date-picker/doc/index.en-US.md

 registerLocaleData(en);
 ```

-There are four kinds of picker:
+There are five kinds of picker:

 - nz-date-picker
 - nz-month-picker
 - nz-range-picker
 - nz-week-picker
+- nz-year-picker

 **Note:** All input and output date objects are [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), you can manpulate it with [date-fns](https://date-fns.org/).